 What fillers do you use?

-We only use the top quality fillers.
-The brand we most commonly use is Teosyal, a swiss product.
+We only use a top quality filler which is a Swiss product.
 It has proven clinical longevity, minimal bruising as well as a natural feel.
 This isn’t a cheap filler but the results that you get are great and last a lot longer than some of the other products.
 We have used several brands over the years and have found this gives the best clinical results.

 Most of our fillers are placed under local anaesthetic, or we have clinical grade topical cream which can be applied half an hour before your appointment.
 We are very comfortable using cannulas to place dermal fillers which often results in very reduced bruising and post operative discomfort as well as greatly reduce the risk of any side effects occurring.

 We pride ourselves on natural outcomes.
 If you can tell you have had fillers then you may have had too much.
-Dr Hargreave has completed advanced Dermal Filler training and has been using these products for over 5 years.
+Dr Lakshmi Masilamani has completed advanced Dermal Filler training and has been using these products for over 5 years.

 *Any surgical or invasive procedure carries risk.
 Before proceeding, you should seek a second opinion from an appropriately qualified health practitioner.